lingvanex-mt/models/README.md

 }
 ```

-## Usage examples in different languages
+## Usage Examples in Different Languages
 You can use the Lingvanex API using the following different languages:

 - JavaScript: https://github.com/lingvanex-mt/js-translation-api